Workshops at ECDL2008

 19 September 2008

-The first edition of the Workshop on Very Large Digital Libraries embraced the enthusiasms of recent advances in the realization of Digital Library systems capable of integrating arbitrarily large quantities of potentially heterogeneous and distributed content resources and service resources.
+The first edition of the Workshop on Very Large Digital Libraries embraces the enthusiasms of recent advances in the realization of Digital Library systems capable of integrating arbitrarily large quantities of potentially heterogeneous and distributed content resources and service resources.
 New approaches and technologies have been devised to appropriately tackle the various matters arising in designing, developing and maintaining large-scale Digital Library systems.
-The goal of this workshop was to provide researchers, practitioners and application developers with a forum fostering a constructive exchange among all of such key actors.
-For more information, visit www.delos.info/vldl2008 or contact vldl2008@isti.cnr.it.
+The goal of this workshop is to provide researchers, practitioners and application developers with a forum fostering a constructive exchange among all of such key actors.
+For more information visit www.delos.info/vldl2008 or contact .